10up/epio-sample/README.md

 - Creating and managing indexes with proper mappings
 - Bulk indexing operations from external APIs
 - Full-text search with faceting and filters
-- Real-time autosuggest using ElasticPress.io search templates
+- Real-time searches using ElasticPress.io search templates
 - Interactive web interface with detail views
 - Key differences between standard Elasticsearch and ElasticPress.io